wp-plugins/list-related-attachments-widget/readme.txt

 1. Activate the Plugin
 1. Add the Widget to the desired sidebar in the WordPress Widgets menu.
 1. Configure the `Listed Related Attachments` widget options.
-1. Add a the shortcode to your post like so: `[list-related-attach type="application/zip" count="3" orderby="menu_order ID" order="ASC" show="caption"]`
+1. Add a the shortcode to your post like so: `[list-related-attach type="application/zip" count="3" orderby="title" order="ASC" show="caption"]`
 1. Test that the this plugin meets your demanding needs.
 1. Rate the plugin and verify that it works at wordpress.org.
-1. Leave a comment regarding bugs, feature request, cocktail recipes at [Twinpictures | List-Related-Attachments]
+1. Leave a comment regarding bugs, feature request, cocktail recipes at: http://wordpress.org/tags/list-related-attachments-widget

 == Frequently Asked Questions ==